How to run a successful Christmas mini-session campaign

 We spoke to newborn and family portrait photographer, Amy Knowles to find out:

 “Photographers tend to obsess about the promotional image, the set that they’re using, the props they’re using.
-For your clients, I don’t think the actual image matters all that much.”
+For your clients, I don’t think the actual image matters all that much.” – Amy Knowles, Slinky Photography

-Amy’s been running her photography studio for thirteen years, specialising in newborns, babies, and families
+Amy’s been running her photography studio for thirteen years, specialising in newborns, babies, and families.

 Christmas mini-sessions have always been part of her business, which now make up about a third of her annual turnover.